reiloe/conduit-cicd/README.md

 ### How deploy works (high level)

 1. Build images and push to GHCR
-2. SSH to the server and upload a temporary `.env.deploy` file containing the image tag and environment variables
+2. SSH to the server and upload a temporary `.env.deploy` and `docker-compose.deployment.yml` file
-3. On the server: create `~/deployments/<repo>/docker-compose.yml` referencing the pushed images with the computed tag (often the timestamp tag is used for the deployed image)
+3. On the server: Copy the temp `docker-compose.deployment.yml` into `~/deployments/<repo>/docker-compose.yml` referencing the pushed images with the computed tag
 4. Copy the temp `.env.deploy` into `~/deployments/<repo>/.env`
 5. Run `docker compose pull` and `docker compose up -d --force-recreate` so the server pulls the new image and restarts containers